Supacat All Terrain Mobility Platform (ATMP) and Springer

-Fairey and Supacat developed the vehicle further and the Mk II was entered into the British Army’s All-Terrain Mobility Platform (ATMP) requirement for the 5th Airborne Brigade.
+Fairey and Supacat developed the vehicle further and the Mk II was entered into the competition for the British Army’s All-Terrain Mobility Platform (ATMP) requirement for the 5th Airborne Brigade, the Mk1 show below.

 Thirty-six Mk II’s entered British Army service in 1988, following trials the year earlier, beating the more complex and expensive Esarco 8×8

 From the Mk1, through the Mk II, Mark IIa and finally, to the MkIII, the ATMP was incrementally improved.
 Because of their simplicity, they were not overly expensive either, one of the production contracts for 86 ATMP’s and 84 SLLPT trailers was let for approximately £4 million.

 Over the years, they have seen service with airborne forces, the Royal Artillery, Royal Air Force and Royal Marines, and with the MoD on range duties.

 Deployments included Kosovo, Iraq (both outings) and the early stages of Afghanistan.
 They were in fact, a direct result of lessons learned during the Falklands Conflict, specifically a lack of all-terrain mobility for light forces, especially their artillery support.

 During the 1991 Gulf War, all ATMP’s were converted for the Rapier air defence system towing role.